AdaCore/learn/content/courses/advanced-ada/parts/resource_management/anonymous_access_types.rst

        begin
           return T_Access'(new T);
           --  Using allocation of the T_Access type:
-          --  object is allocated in T_Access's pool end New_T;
+          --  object is allocated from T_Access's pool end New_T;

        procedure Free (Obj : access T) is